taikoxyz/taiko-mono/packages/fork-diff/README.md

 > It is possible that state expiry might be unnecessary in a world where Verkle Tries succeed at their goals.

-can anyone explain this like im 5. i dont even know what a verkle trie is outside of ppl saying merkle tries r annoying and these r better.
+Can anyone explain this like I'm 5?
+I don't even know what a Verkle Trie is outside of people saying Merkle Tries are annoying and these are better.